Are Online PDF Tools Safe? What Really Happens to Your Files

 2. Browser-based tools (client-side)

 Modern browsers can run substantial software, and PDF processing is well within reach.
 Client-side tools ship the code to your browser instead of shipping your file to their servers.
-Every StampAPDF tool — stamping, merging, splitting, watermarking, and conversion— works this way.
+Every StampAPDF tool — stamp a PDF, merge PDF files, split PDF pages, watermark a PDF, and convert PDF to JPG— works this way.
 The practical difference: there is no server-side copy at any moment, so "how long do they keep my file?" simply doesn't apply.

 A quick safety checklist for any PDF site